-Tesla offers a number of streaming services, which vary depending on what region the car was sold and options selected.
-Some services have offered options for improved quality in the past. (updated Oct-2019)
+Tesla offers a number of streaming services, which vary depending on what region the car was sold.
+In some earlier vehicles, it may also depend on the options purchased. (updated Dec-2022)

 SiriusXM – A North American satellite-based music and audio service.
-Offered as part of the Ultra High Fidelity Sound package on cars that have a pano roof and made standard on the Model S and X in 2018.
-The Model 3 does not include XM radio.
+Offered as part of the Ultra High Fidelity Sound package on cars that have a pano roof and made standard on the Model S and X in 2018 and after.
+The Model 3 and Y do not include XM radio.

 A paid subscription is required for this service.
 The system provides each channel with a bitrate between 4 and 64 Kbps, in 4 Kbps increments.
 XM uses its own compression technique, possibly better than MP3 at the same bitrate.

-Slacker – The streaming music source Tesla vehicles in for North America.
-Tesla provides a Slacker Plus account to all owners.
-This is better than Slacker free, as it allows song selection and is commercial-free.
-Slacker offers a Premium upgrade for a monthly fee, which allows repeating tracks and building a playlist.
+LiveOne – The streaming music source Tesla vehicles in for North America.
+Tesla provides a plus account to all owners.
+This is better than Free, as it allows song selection and is commercial-free.
+In the past, they have offered a Premium upgrade for a monthly fee, which allows repeating tracks and building a playlist.

-It used to be you in the car’s settings you could up the bitrate to 160 Kbps if you had UHFS.
-This option was removed in July-2017.
+In the car’s settings, you could up the bitrate to 160 Kbps if you had UHFS.
+This option was removed in July 2017.
 Now for UHFS owners, you set this from within your Slacker account, but it’s unclear what bitrate Tesla is using today.
 We suspect it is always 128 kbps.

 Tunein – Streaming of various radio and internet stations for North America.
 It’s unclear what the maximum bit rate in a Tesla vehicle is, but technically Tunein can range from 48 Kbps to 320 Kbps.
 The bitrate depends primarily on the connection bandwidth and the source station.